J0JIng/Heart-Disease-Predictive-Model/README.md

 | Logistic Regression  |         Median Imputation             |   0.89     |
 |        SVM           |  Mean Imputation       |   0.88  |

 Our analysis suggests that the imputation technique does not significantly impact the F1 score, as all ML models have similar F1 scores ranging from 0.88-0.89.
-We expected This conclusion, as in the EDA, we found that **'Cholesterol'** is not an important feature.
+We expected this conclusion, as in the EDA, we found that **'Cholesterol'** is not an important feature.
 Regardless, with the best-performing imputation method, we performed feature pruning to obtain the most important features for that particular model.

 ### Detailed comparison of the Feature importance: